Bakery Style Blueberry Streusel Muffins (video)

 - Then toss together the flour, baking powder, baking soda, and salt in a large bowl.

-- Next, whisk together the melted butter with the granulated sugar to make a slurry in a separate bowl.
+- Next, whisk together the melted butter with the sugar to make a slurry in a separate bowl.

 - Add in the milk, eggs, and vanilla.
 Whisk again.